See also Warning section.

 An empty tablet shell may appear in your stool.
 This effect is harmless because your body has already absorbed the medication.

-Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
+Remember that this medication has been prescribed because your doctor has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

 Symptoms of low blood sugar include sudden sweating, shaking, fast heartbeat, hunger, blurred vision, dizziness, or tingling hands/feet.
 It is a good habit to carry glucose tablets or gel to treat low blood sugar.
 If you don't have these reliable forms of glucose, rapidly raise your blood sugar by eating a quick source of sugar such as table sugar, honey, or candy, or drink fruit juice or non-diet soda.
-Tell your doctor immediately about the reaction and the use of this product.
+Tell your doctor right away about the reaction and the use of this product.
 Low blood sugar is more likely if you drink large amounts of alcohol, do unusually heavy exercise, or do not consume enough calories from food.
 To help prevent low blood sugar, eat meals on a regular schedule, and do not skip meals.
 Talk with your doctor or pharmacist about what to do if you miss a meal.

 Symptoms of high blood sugar (hyperglycemia) include thirst, increased urination, confusion, drowsiness, flushing, rapid breathing, and fruity breath odor.
-If these symptoms occur, tell your doctor immediately.
+If these symptoms occur, tell your doctor right away.
 Your dosage may need to be increased.

-Get medical help right away if you have any very serious side effects, including: signs of disease of the pancreas (such as severe stomach/abdominal pain which may spread to the back, persistent nausea/vomiting).
+Get medical help right away if you have any very serious side effects, including: signs of disease of the pancreas (such as severe stomach/abdominal pain which may spread to the back, nausea/vomiting that doesn't stop).